-April 2020 Update – Due to the ongoing pandemic the sampling program and all meetings are suspended.
+April 2020 Update – Letter to members, due to the ongoing pandemic the sampling program and all meetings are suspended.

 Welcome to the online home of the Roe Jan Watershed Community.
 We’re here to monitor and enhance the Roeliff Jansen Kill, an important tributary of the Hudson River, mostly in southern Columbia county.
 The Roe Jan flows through the Columbia County towns of Hillsdale, Copake, Ancram, Gallatin, Clermont, Livingston, and Germantown, and one of the Roe Jan’s larger tribs flows through Pine Plains in Dutchess County.